eptify/angular-vega/README.md

 `vega-renderer` (optional) can be used to set renderer (canvas or svg).

 See example folder for full usage.

-See [vega documentation](http://trifacta.github.io/vega/) and [vega editor](http://trifacta.github.io/vega/editor/) for how to construct vega specs.
+For more information about Vega, please refer to [vega documentation](http://trifacta.github.io/vega/) and [vega editor](http://trifacta.github.io/vega/editor/).